 That reinforced expectations that U.S. yields will rise further despite President Donald Trump's view that the Fed is tightening too much.
 The greenback extended Wednesday's gains against a basket of its rivals on the Fed's perceived hawkish stance.

-Oil prices fell on concerns that the trade war will slow global growth and demand for crude and as U.S. crude inventories suggested ample supply.
-The Saudi-U.S. tension and falling Iranian exports kept the decline in check.
+Oil prices fell as the fourth weekly increase in U.S. crude inventories suggested ample supply, while Saudi-U.S. tension and falling Iranian exports kept the decline in check.

-In the Treasuries market, the 10-year yield was little changed after earlier rising to a one-week high as the equities sell-off offset worries about the number of upcoming interest rate increases from the Fed.
+In the Treasuries market, the 10-year yield dipped after hitting a one-week high as the equities sell-off offset worries about the number of interest rate increases from the Fed.

-Reporting by Rodrigo Campos, Sinead Carew, Karen Brettell and Richard Leong in New York; additional reporting by Collin Eaton in Houston; Editing by Nick Zieminski and Dan Grebler
+Reporting by Rodrigo Campos, Sinead Carew, Karen Brettell and Richard Leong in New York; additional reporting by Tom Finn in London; Editing by Nick Zieminski and Dan Grebler